StepanBryleev/post-wildfire-vegetation-regrowth-analysis/README.md

 # Project Workflow
 Project workflow is subject to update.
 To see a proposal section and preliminary results clone this repository and run the *vegetation_regrowth_analysis_blog.ipynb* notebook wth the *reflectance.py* module.

-**Attention!** For running the .ipynb file on your computer assign the correct file path to your working and data directories!
+**Warning!** For running the .ipynb file on your computer assign the correct file path to your working and data directories!